Erickrus/pywiki/README.md

 # PyWiki

-PyWiki is a very basic implementation of Wiki.
+**PyWiki** is a very basic implementation of Wiki.
 Users could view and modify their markdown files.
+All markdown files can be stored under `repo` directory  and Users can organize them with sub-directories.

 ## installation